ananseio/rtfm-msg-center/README.md

-# antplus-link
+# rtfm-msg-center
-Listen to ANT+ device broadcasts and publish to via a pub/sub protocol
+Listen to ANT+ device broadcasts and publish to via MQTT with AWS IoT Core

 ### Installing and executing on Raspbian
 ```